 Drop off and pick up at USC Elementary

 Students will enter the school by the main door by the elementary office

-Students can enter the building at 8:10 AM after they are lined up outside.
-Please be mindful to drop your students off as close to 8:10 A.M. as possible to alleviate a long wait prior to the start of the school day.
+Students can enter the building at 8:10 A.M. after they are lined up outside.
+Please be mindful to drop your students off as close to 8:10 A.M. as possible to alleviate a long wait before the start of the school day.

 Students will be dismissed from the main doors by the office.